Homological percolation on a torus: plaquettes and permutohedra: Introduction

 \subsection{Proof sketch}

 We provide an overview of our main argument.
 Much of it is the same, mutatis mutandis, whether we are working with plaquettes or permutohedra.
-Throughout the paper, we shall make a note at points of substantial difference, but otherwise we only include proofs with plaquettes for brevity.
+We will first prove our results with plaquettes, and then cover the changes that need to be made with permutohedra in Section~\ref{sec:permutohedra}.
 In the section on topological results (Section~\ref{sec:topological}), we show that duality holds in the sense that $\rank\phi_*+\rank\psi_*=\rank H_i\paren{\T^d}$ (Lemma~\ref{lemma:duality}).
 This is similar in spirit to results of~\cite{bobrowski2020homological} and~\cite{bobrowski2020homological2} for other models of percolation on the torus including permutohedral site percolation.
 In particular, at least one of the events $A^{\square}$ and $A^{\blacksquare}$ occurs, $S^{\square}$ occurs if and only if $Z^{\blacksquare}$ occurs, and $S^{\blacksquare}$ occurs if and only if $Z^{\square}$ occurs.

 Our strategy is to exploit the duality between the events $S^{\square}$ and $Z^{\blacksquare}=\paren{A^{\blacksquare}}^c.$ Toward that end, we show that a threshold for $A^{\square}$ is also a threshold for $S^{\square}$ in Section~\ref{sec:surjective}.
-First, we use the action of the point symmetry group of the torus on the homology to show that there are constants $b_0$ and $b_1$ so that $\mathbb{P}_p\paren{S^{\square}}\geq b_0\mathbb{P}_p\paren{A^{\square}}^{b_1}.$ This follows from a more general result for events defined in terms of an irreducible representation of the point symmetry group (Lemma~\ref{lemma:spinning2}) and the fact that $H_i\paren{\T^d; F}$ is an irreducible representation of the point symmetry group of $\Z^d$ assuming the characteristic of $F$ does not equal $2$ (Proposition~\ref{prop:Zdirrep}).
-This is one point at which the argument differs for site percolation on the permutohedral lattice; to account for the symmetries of that lattice we include a different argument that assumes that the characteristic of $F$ is not divisible by $d+1$ (Proposition~\ref{prop:permutoirrep}).
+First, we use the action of the point symmetry group, i.e. the group of symmetries of $\T_d^N$ which preserve the origin, on the homology groups of the torus to show that there are constants $b_0$ and $b_1$ so that $\mathbb{P}_p\paren{S^{\square}}\geq b_0\mathbb{P}_p\paren{A^{\square}}^{b_1}.$ This follows from a more general result for events defined in terms of an irreducible representation of the point symmetry group (Lemma~\ref{lemma:spinning2}) and the fact that $H_i\paren{\T^d; \F}$ is an irreducible representation of the point symmetry group of $\Z^d$ assuming the characteristic of $\F$ does not equal $2$ (Proposition~\ref{prop:Zdirrep}).
+This is one point at which the argument differs for site percolation on the permutohedral lattice; to account for the symmetries of that lattice we include a different argument that assumes that the characteristic of $\F$ is not divisible by $d+1$ (Proposition~\ref{prop:permutoirrep}).

 Recall that $\lambda^{\square}$ was chosen such that

 By the above, it follows that $\mathbb{P}_{\lambda^{\square}\paren{N}}\paren{S^{\square}}>b_0 \paren{\frac{1}{2}}^{b_1}.$ $S^{\square}$ is increasing and invariant under the symmetry group of $\T^d$ so Friedgut and Kalai's theorem on sharpness of thresholds (Theorem~\ref{thm:FK}) implies that for any $\epsilon > 0,$ $\mathbb{P}_{\lambda^{\square}\paren{N}+\epsilon}\paren{S^{\square}}\rightarrow 1$ as $N\rightarrow\infty$.\looseness=-1